What Does it Mean to ‘Reveal the True You’?

 Perhaps we want to prove that we’re capable, and pretend we’re not sad or scared, to fool everyone that we’re OK.
 When we put on an act to show the world, we cover up our vulnerable, open and honest selves.

 Do you believe that you must become hardened and strong to survive this world?

 We did it first as children – fitting in so we weren’t left out, or shutting down because experiences were so difficult or painful.

-So, like the Buddha statue, we forget that each of us has a shining, vulnerable and beautiful inner being – some call it our Buddha nature, our soul, our essence, our higher self.
-We have numerous terms for it.
+So, like the Buddha statue, we forget that each of us has a shining, vulnerable and beautiful inner being – some call it our:

-But most importantly – remember it’s there.
-That beneath all the defensive thoughts and behaviours, we’re really ok, we’re more than ok!
+But most important of all, is to remember that it’s there.
+Beneath all the defensive thoughts and behaviours, we’re really OK, we’re more than OK!

 When you sit and meditate – you’re not struggling to become something else – something better or different.
 You are sitting and allowing the layers of armour to soften and dissolve, layer upon layer of disguises.

-It’s not easy being vulnerable and sharing that with others, but you can start with yourself, observe your patterns of negative thinking and behaviours, and realise that you don’t have to continue believing them or recycling them.
+Yet as you start to meditate, you will observe patterns of negative thinking and negative habitual behaviours.
+And you begin to realise that you have the power to choose whether you continue believing them or recycling them.

 ‘With compassion and patience, we can all learn to gently release what has been, and let the stream of life carry us forward.’